Test – A Memoir Blue: Annapurna’s failure

 Less known than Electronic Arts or Ubisoft, Annapurna Interactive has nevertheless established itself as one of the most productive independent publishers in recent years.
 We owe him a few classics including the excellent What Remains of Edith Finch, or the very original Outer Wilds.
 However, his latest production risks being debated…

 Recognized for its very original games, Annapurna Interactive does not hesitate to take very big risks with sometimes totally delirious projects, like the very successful The Artful Escape.
-The publisher is doing it again this year with “A Memoir Blue”, a new narrative game produced by the small studio Cloisters Interactive.
+The publisher is doing it once more this year with “A Memoir Blue”, a new narrative game produced by the small studio Cloisters Interactive.

 In this sequence, you have to print your metro ticket yourself, validate it and enter it into the machine…